fluencelabs/nox/publisher/README.md

  ## Requirements

-- address of Ethereum node that can do transactions
+- address of the Ethereum node that can do transactions
 - Ethereum account with enough gas for the transaction
-- address of public remote or local Swarm node
+- address of the Swarm node

 ## Installation